StephSteel/SittingPlugin/README.md

 ## Credits

 The Sitting Plugin is developed and maintained by [Steph Steel](https://github.com/StephSteel).
-If you have any questions or need assistance, feel free to reach out.